veedy-dev/lutforge-ai/README.md

-# LutForge AI
+# LUTForge AI

-LutForge AI is an advanced web application that uses multimodal Large Language Models (LLMs) to analyze the color grade of images and generate professional-quality 3D LUTs (.cube format).
+LUTForge AI is an advanced web application that uses multimodal Large Language Models (LLMs) to analyze the color grade of images and generate professional-quality 3D LUTs (.cube format).
 This project combines AI vision analysis, parameter reasoning, and mathematical color transformations to create accurate color grading presets.

 ## Features